-Computer Information Systems (CIS) is a program that leads to an Associate in Technical Arts (ATA) degree.
-The program offers a degree in Computer Information Systems and five certificates: Computer Applications Support, Computer Information Systems, Database/Programming, Network Technician, and the Micro Certificate in Computer Forensics.
+Computer Information Systems (CIS) is a two-year program that leads to an Associate in Technical Arts (ATA) degree.
+The program offers a degree in Computer Information Systems (CIS) and four certificates: Computer Information Systems, Computer Applications Support Technician, Network Technician, and Database/Programming.
+The program is offered in an eLearning (online) format which is recommended for self-motivated students in strong computer skills.

 The CIS program is designed to expose students to a broad spectrum of disciplines within the field of information technology, i.e. operating systems, hardware support, network administration, application software, database design and programming.
 With successful completion of the program, students will have discovered the area which best fits their interest and aptitude, and be ready to pursue an entry-level position or further education.

-Except for the Computer Forensic microcertificate, the entire program is offered online in an eLearning format.
-The eLearning approach is recommended for self-motivated students with strong computer skills.
-The opportunity to transfer this technical degree to a four-year university to complete a Bachelors degree is currently available.
+The opportunity to transfer this technical degree to a four-year university to complete a Bachelor's degree is currently available.
 Contact the CIS Department Chair at the Whidbey Island Campus for more information and alternative suggested schedules.